DerAlexmeister/SherlockGopher/docs/api.md

 # REST-API of the Webserver

 The webserver supplys a REST-API to fetch data from various points.
-For Example the state of the crawler and analysers queues can be retreived be the monitoring part of the API aswell as the data of the graph from the graph part (see structure below).
+For Example the state of the crawler and analysers queues can be retreived by the monitoring part of the API aswell as the data of the graph from the graph part (see structure below).

 ```apistructure
     - [Basicaddress]